Abd Allah ibn Mas'ud: Relationship with Muhammad

 Outsiders perceived Abd Allah and his mother as members of Muhammad's household.
-He worked as a personal servant, taking care of Muhammad's bedding, toothbrush, sandals and traveling hygiene.
+He worked as a personal servant, taking care of Muhammad's bedding, toothbrush, sandals and travelling hygiene.
 "He used to screen him when he bathed and wake him when he slept and walk with him in a wild land."
 He was said to be the "keeper of secrets".
 Muhammad once told him to climb a tree and bring him a twig.
 The companions laughed at how thin Abd Allah's legs were.
 Muhammad said: "Why are you laughing?
 Abd Allah's foot will be heavier than Mount Uhud in the scales on the Day of Resurrection."

 Muhammad recognized Abd Allah as one of the four foremost experts on the Qur'an.
 He once asked him to recite; when Abd Allah protested, "Should I recite it to you when you are the one to whom it was sent down and revealed?"
 Muhammad replied, "I love to hear it from someone else."
 Abd Allah then recited it until Muhammad wept.